-Step onto the foot rails and make sure that the incline of the treadmill is at the lowest setting.
-The incline must be at the lowest setting when the treadmill is raised to the storage position.
-Next, remove the key from the console and put it in a secure place.
-Note: If the displays and indicators on the console remain lit after the key is removed, the console is in the "demo" mode.
-Refer to page 23 and turn off the demo mode.
+When the program has ended, make sure that the incline of the treadmill is at the lowest setting.
+Next, remove the key from the console and put it in a safe place.
+Note: If the displays and various indicators on the console remain lit after the key is removed, the console is in the "demo" mode.
+See page 23 and turn off the demo mode.

-When you are finished using the treadmill, move the on/off switch near the power cord to the off position and unplug the power cord.
+When you are finished using the treadmill, move the reset/off circuit breaker near the power cord to the off position and unplug the power cord.

-HOW TO USE THE PULSE PROGRAMS
+HOW TO USE HEART RATE PROGRAMS

-WARNING: If you have heart problems, or if you are over 60 years of age and have been inactive, do not use the pulse programs.
+CAUTION: If you have heart problems, or if you are over 60 years of age and have been inactive, do not use the heart rate programs.
 If you are taking medication regularly, consult your physician to find whether the medication will affect your exercise heart rate.